Chaoses-Ib/DirectoryOpus/Manual/reference/scripting_reference/scripting_events/onscriptconfigchange.md

 **Description:**</td><td>

-The **ConfigChangeData.changed** property identifies the configuration items that were modified.
+The **ScriptConfigChangeData.changed** property identifies the configuration items that were modified.
 </td></tr></tbody>
 </table>